Need a New Core Routine? Here you go

 Front plank/Side plank finisher

-Hold a front plank for 15 seconds and then transfer into a side plank for 15 seconds.
+Hold a front plank for 15 seconds and then transfer it to a side plank for 15 seconds.
 Then go back to the front plank for 15 seconds then transfer to the other side for a side plank for 15 seconds.

 This is one round.
 Try to make it to four… if you can.

 Thinking outside the crunch can really benefit your core training.
-Now get after it with this core routine and get to working your entire core!
+Now get after it with this core routine and get to work your entire core!